gaphor/gaphas/README.rst

 The basic idea is:

-- Items (canvas items) can be added to a Canvas.
+- Items can be added to an Item Container.
-- The canvas maintains the tree structure (parent-child relationships between items).
+- The Item Container maintains the tree structure (parent-child relationships between items).
 - A constraint solver is used to maintain item constraints and inter-item constraints.
 - The item (and user) should not be bothered with things like bounding-box calculations.
 - Very modular: e.g. handle support could be swapped in and swapped out.
-- Rendering using Cairo.
+- Rendering using Toga.

  Gaphas is released under the terms of the GNU Library General Public License (LGPL).
 See the COPYING file for details.